 If you are among the other 70% of addicted people for whom traditional drug and alcohol addiction treatment programs have failed, testing may show that adding anti-addiction medicines to your treatment program can give you a chance at success you may not be able to achieve on your own.

-Now through either residential or outpatient treatment – depending upon the level of your addiction – Enterhealth has the science and the medicine to get you well.
+Now through either residential or outpatient treatment – depending upon the level of your addiction – Enterhealth has the science and the anti-addiction medications to get you well.
 Not cured.
 Not all diseases are curable.
 But we can get you day-to-day, functioning normally, guilt free, shame free, well.
-We can get your brain to a place where it no longer experiences the compulsive cravings, obsessive seekings, and irrational abuse.
+We can get your brain to a place where it no longer experiences the compulsive cravings, obsessive seeking, and irrational abuse.

 It is important to remember that addiction is a chronic and progressive disease — like diabetes, asthma, or heart disease — and can be managed successfully.
 Medically based treatments give people’s brains a chance to reboot, rewire, and recover most – if not all – of their functionality, counteracting addiction’s powerful disruptive effects and enabling people to regain control of their lives.